 No piece of theatre is complete without its A list cast.
 Each room in your home should have a centrepiece or focal point to ensure it receives rave reviews; an item of furniture or décor piece that draws in the eye and grabs your attention.
 It could be striking seating from our collection of Retro Funky Chairs, or a décor piece like an oversized vase or sparkling chandelier.

 One method is to buy your star piece first, then style your room around it.
 For example, red kitchen stools such as the Crescent (pictured below) will look bright, bold and beautiful lined up along the worktop or breakfast bar.
 Once these are in place, design the rest of your kitchen to match, pulling in red accents in kitchen appliances and crockery from the toaster to the teapot.

 Alternatively, you may find you’ve designed a room that is a little too perfect, verging on boring.
 Introducing a successful star piece will push the boundaries and break the rules, livening up a plain interior with theatrical effect.
 A great example would be our Spectrum Glass Coffee Table, a funky design that’s full of character and sure to revamp any neutral lounge space.
 Remember, the simpler the room, the more of an impression the item will have.

 What’s more, don’t think just because you have a small room you have to choose a small focal piece.
-Experiment with scale; be bold and opt for a larger funky chair like the Tub or Spiral.
+Experiment with scale; be bold and opt for a larger funky chair like the Tub.
 Not only will larger items make a room notably more dramatic, but they can make smaller spaces appear larger too.

 Lights, Camera, Action!